SwiftIsland/Playgrounds/README.md

 ### Where is what and what is where again?
 First open a new Playground in XCode 10.
 Now there are two ways in which you can run the playground code.
 1. Down at the left to run the enitre playground
-2. Or you can use the play button on the lines
+2. Or you can use the play button on the lines to execute step by step
+Pro-tip: You can also use the shortcut `Shift+Return` after you wrote a line of code to execute it.
 ![run.png](run.png)

 By selecting the box you can show the result inline, so you can see the changes you make.
 When using the new play button, you can add a line that changes your view and only run that line to be able to see the quickest results!
 ![inline-result.png](inline-result.png)

 ### The live view
-If you want to see the result of ViewControllers you can set the current liveView to your viewController:
+If you want to see the result of Views or ViewControllers you can set the current liveView to your view or viewController:
 `PlaygroundPage.current.liveView = ViewController`
 Dont' forget to `Import PlaygroundSupport` when you do this.